machinetranslate/machinetranslate.org/meetup.md

         }
     })
 </script>
+-->

-The panel will feature guests from the key organisations for low-resource machine translation.
+The panel featured guests from the key organisations for low-resource machine translation.

 <center>
   <h2>Francisco Guzman</h2>